Q: What is Helium?

 Q: How many balloons can I inflate?

-A: UNIQUE™'s Helium Balloon Tank is available in two sizes.
+A: UNIQUE™ Party's Helium Balloon Cylinder is available in two sizes.

 Inflates approximately up to 30 helium quality latex balloons to a 9" diameter, or 14 18" foil balloons.

 Inflates approximately up to 50 helium quality latex balloons to a 9" diameter, or 22 18" foil balloons.

 We have provided a handy and easy-to-use balloon sizer guide (for latex balloons) on the top of each box.
 Feel free to be creative and inflate latex balloons to a variety of sizes, but please do not exceed the recommended maximum of 11 inches.

 Q: How long do balloons stay afloat?

 A: Balloon float times vary on size and number of balloons inflated.
 Please refer to our Float Time chart for approximate balloon float times.

 Q: How will I know if I've been exposed to too much Helium?

 A: Over-exposure to helium, or any environment that is oxygen-deficient, may cause dizziness, drowsiness, nausea, vomiting, excess salivation, diminished mental alertness, loss of consciousness, and death.
 This is why we recommend using this product in a well-ventilated area.
 If you experience any of these symptoms, immediately move to fresh air.
 If as a result of over-exposure to helium a person is not breathing, administer artificial respiration.
 If breathing is difficult, administer oxygen, and obtain prompt medical attention.